codingburgas/Profitix/README.md

 #### *These instructions will help you copy and run our project.*

-#### *NOTE:This project works natively on Linux as long as the dependencies are met.
+#### *NOTE: This project works natively on Linux as long as the dependencies are met.
 Debugging on windows requires extra steps*

 ## <img src= "resources/windows_logo.png" alt="windows logo"> Windows Dependencies: